 Now you will see the option Accept cookies, you can activate or deactivate it according to your preferences.

-To access the cookie settings of the Safari browser for OSX follow these steps (they may vary depending on the browser version):
+to access To go to the cookie configuration of the Safari browser for OSX, follow these steps (they may vary depending on the version of the browser):

 Go to Preferences, then Privacy.